AC77 University-Named Career Development Professorships (Formerly HR77)

 The holder of this career development professorship must be a full-time or visiting faculty member with the academic rank of assistant professor or higher.
-The term of the appointment shall be awarded on a rotating basis for a three-year period.
+The term of the appointment shall be three years and may be renewed.

 Appointments will be made by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college.

 Funds for a University-named career development professorship are provided by gifts or designated University funds appropriated for this purpose.
 To establish such a position, an endowment of not less than $500,000 is required.

 In certain cases, the agreement reached with a major donor regarding the support of a University-named career development professorship may specify that the University will not receive the endowment funding for several years.
 So that the donor may begin seeing the results of the gift at an earlier time, consideration will be given to the possibility of immediately activating the career development professorship.

 Proposals for the early establishment of University-named career development professorships will be reviewed and approved by the Executive Vice President and Provost of the University.
 The following general guidelines will apply: